Appointment of Director Appointment of Director

 A nominee’s consent has to be provided.
 This process is completed through the Ministry of Corporate Affairs online portal, where the nominee downloads Form DIR-2, fills it out, and uploads it back to the portal.

-Step 2: Board Approval for Director Appointment
+Step 2: Board Approval for Appointment of Directors

 A company actually needs to formally appoint its director, through a general resolution in its general meeting.
 That would be done in an Annual General Meeting.
 Still, if necessary for the installation of a director in the middle of the year, the company would make the appointment in an Extraordinary General Meeting.